vegaprotocol/documentation/docs/api/useful-endpoints.md

 | Understanding the concepts: accounts | [Accounts](../concepts/assets/accounts.md) |

 ## Governance proposals and voting
 Governance proposals used to add new assets and markets, as well as to suggest changes to assets, markets, and network parameters, as well as off-chain suggestions.
-VEGA tokens need to be associated to the Vega public key that wants to take part in governance.
+Governance tokens need to be associated to the Vega public key that wants to take part in governance.

 | Description | Documentation | Call |
 | ----------- | ----------- | ----------- |